wp-plugins/bitcoin-news-ticker-widget/readme.txt

 * Get the latest Bitcoin news stories on your site

 = 1.0.8 =

 * Get the latest Bitcoin news stories on your site

+= 1.0.9 =

+* Get the latest Bitcoin news stories on your site